IgniteUI/app-builder/ROADMAP.md

 # Roadmap - Ignite UI App Builder
 ## Current Iteration
-- New Component in the toolbox - ApexGrid
+- New Component in the toolbox - Apex Gantt
 - New **Query Variable** type - A specialized variable that interacts with data sources, dynamically filtering large datasets through API requests with server-side filtering for optimal performance.
 For now available only on [Preview](https://preview.appbuilder.dev/) without code generation.
 - Added **Query Builder component** to the component toolbox.
 For now available only on [Preview](https://preview.appbuilder.dev/) without code generation.
 - Conditional Actions for more interactions, also: